VERTEBRAL BODY TETHERING

 Ideal Candidates for VBT

-- Are still growing, typically indicated by a Sanders Skeletal Maturity Score of 3 to 5.
+- Continue to grow, typically indicated by a Sanders Skeletal Maturity Score of 3 to 5.

-- Have a spinal curvature between 40 and 65 degrees.
+- Possess a spinal curvature between 40 and 65 degrees.

 It’s essential for patients to undergo a thorough evaluation by a specialized orthopedic surgeon to determine suitability for VBT.